 If you had pre-eclampsia in your first pregnancy:

-- You have somewhere between a 1 in 2 and a 1 in 8 chance of developing gestational high blood pressure (gestational hypertension) in a future pregnancy.
+- You have somewhere between a 1 in 2 and a 1 in 8 chance of developing gestational high blood pressure (gestational hypertension) next time you are pregnant.

-- You have about a 1 in 6 chance of developing pre-eclampsia in a future pregnancy.
+- You have about a 1 in 6 chance of developing pre-eclampsia next time you are pregnant.

-If you had severe pre-eclampsia, HELLP syndrome or eclampsia that meant that your baby had to be delivered before 34 weeks, you have about a 1 in 4 chance of developing pre-eclampsia in a future pregnancy.
+If you had severe pre-eclampsia, HELLP syndrome or eclampsia that meant that your baby had to be delivered before 34 weeks, you have about a 1 in 4 chance of developing pre-eclampsia next time you are pregnant.

-If you had severe pre-eclampsia, HELLP syndrome or eclampsia that meant that your baby had to be delivered before 28 weeks, you have about a 1 in 2 chance of developing pre-eclampsia in a future pregnancy.
+If you had severe pre-eclampsia, HELLP syndrome or eclampsia that meant that your baby had to be delivered before 28 weeks, you have about a 1 in 2 chance of developing pre-eclampsia next time you are pregnant.

 Being obese is a risk factor for pre-eclampsia (see above).
 If you have had pre-eclampsia in a previous pregnancy and you are planning for another pregnancy but you are overweight or obese, you should try to lose weight before you become pregnant again.
 This may help to reduce your chance of developing pre-eclampsia in your next pregnancy.
-See separate leaflet called Obesity and Overweight in Adults for more details.
+See separate leaflet called Weight Reduction - How to Lose Weight for more details.

 Could pre-eclampsia have any effects on my future health?

-If you have had pre-eclampsia during your pregnancy, it is important that your blood pressure be checked when you leave hospital after you have given birth.
+If you have had pre-eclampsia during your pregnancy, it is important that your blood pressure is checked when you leave hospital after you have given birth.
 This will usually be done by a midwife who visits you at home.
-Your blood pressure should also be checked at your 6-8-week postnatal appointment to make sure that it has returned to normal.
+Your blood pressure should also be checked at your 6- to 8-week postnatal appointment to make sure that it has returned to normal.
 Your urine should be checked for protein at this time as well.